JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 However, using FFI via bindings can introduce runtime errors.
 Whenever one uses a library via FFI, you don't know whether a function will throw an exception or not.
 This can produce unexpected runtime errors even though you've written your code in a type-safe language.
 On stable mature well-tested libraries, this shouldn't be a big problem.

 Lastly, writing bindings is tedious.
 PureScript uses algebraic data types (ADTs), but most libraries will define one function that can take multiple sets of arguments.
-For example, one might call `foo` with any of these sets of arguments:
+For example, one might call the function, `foo`, with any of these sets of arguments:
-- `foo("apple")`
+- `foo("apple")` (the first String argument, `apple`, is required)
-- `foo("apple", ["banana", "orange"])`
+- `foo("apple", ["banana", "orange"])` (the Array of Strings argument is optional)
-- `foo("apple", ["banana", "orange"], true)`
+- `foo("apple", ["banana", "orange"], true)` (the boolean flag is optional, too)
-- `foo("apple", {"first":"banana", "second":"orange"}, true)`
+- `foo("apple", {first:"banana", second:"orange"}, true)` (the array can be passed in as a record/map/dictionary/object, too)

-Writing bindings for `foo`, which checks for types at runtime, is tedious to do in a language like PureScript, which checks for types at compile time and which does not allow function overloading.
+- `foo("apple", {first:"banana", second:"orange", optional: true}, true)` (the second argument can have optional fields in addition to its required ones)

+In reality, `foo` is at least 5 different functions that are all using the same name.
+Thus, writing bindings for `foo` is tedious to do in a language like PureScript due to PureScript's type-safe nature.
 However, there is a [library for handling](https://github.com/jvliwanag/purescript-untagged-union) these kind of situations.

 Others have also worked on writing code-generators that, for example, can look at the code of a library written in TypeScript and generate the corresponding PureScript bindings for that code.
+Such a tool is still a work-in-progress.

 ### How easy/pleasant is it to use the language's build tools (e.g. compiler, linter/type checker, dependency manager, etc.) and text editor tools (e.g. ease of setup, refactoring support, pop-up documentation, etc.)?